by Gustavo Carneiro

 Flight safety is most often threatened by unexpected air conditions.
 Please see https://www.stuffintheair.com/weatherstations.html

 for a greater explanation.

-We tell the public, including pilots and other travellers, when to seek shelter, or to avoid certain areas.
-Meteorologists constantly check relevant data, numerical values as well as graphical presentations (e.g., satellite and radar images) and make important and timely calls (decisions).
-We rely heavily on computers and other technology to help us do this.
+Our team tells the public, including pilots and other travelers, when to seek shelter.
+The meteorologists check relevant data, numerical values, and graphical presentations (e.g., satellite and radar images) all the time, making important and timely decisions.
+Technology helps us do this a lot.

-Pilots put their lives in our hands, and find it inconvenient but (thankfully) necessary if we declare that airports should suspend operations based on observed and forecast conditions.
-We work as partners.
+Pilots put their lives in our hands, so it's annoying but (thankfully) necessary that we declare airports should suspend operations based on observations and forecasts.
+It's a partnership.

-For more about the interactions between aviation and the weather in my home country of Canada, check out this page: http://www.stuffintheair.com/aviation-weather-Canada.html
+Here's more about aviation and the weather in my home country of Canada: https://www.stuffintheair.com/aviation-weather-Canada.html

 The critical role that weather information plays in ensuring safe and efficient air travel might explain the important relationship between meteorologists and pilots.

 - It is vital for pilots to understand weather conditions in order to make informed decisions and navigate safely through the skies.